Industry Skills Forum stresses need for firms to respond to apprenticeship levy

 - Stuart Mitchell - Head of Health & Safety Competence & Education (Skanska UK)

 - Duncan Hopwood - Managing Director (Hopwood Public Relations)

-and co-hosted and facilitated by DTL and Mentor Training Solutions management:
+and co-hosted and facilitated by Develop Training and Mentor Training Solutions management:

 - Emily Bonsall - Director (Mentor Training Solutions)